YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 Create a directory where you can put your backups: mkdir backup

-In the myApp directory of that instance, create a YottaDB/GT.M program XYZ in file XYZ.m that creates updates, e.g.:
+In the exDir directory of that instance, create a YottaDB/GT.M program XYZ in file XYZ.m that creates updates, e.g.:

 .. parsed-literal::
    XYZ    Set (^a,^b)=0